-Long before the rings are exchanged at a traditional Scottish wedding, some of the old customs have been followed with utmost precision.
-Hopefully, everything goes well.
+Long before the rings are exchanged at a traditional Scottish wedding, some of the old customs have been followed with the utmost precision.
+Hopefully, all goes well.

 After all the wedding arrangements have been painstakingly made and the big day is fast approaching, it’s time for the stag party and the show of presents or hen party.